rshipp/sundara/README.md

 ### What does the name mean?
 Sundara jāla can be translated (more or less literally) from Sanskrit as "beautiful web."
-I don't know Sanskrit, and am relying solely on online translators, so don't quote me on that.
+(But I don't know Sanskrit, and am relying solely on online translators, so don't quote me on that.)

 ### Installation